-My research is on literature from the mid-nineteenth to mid-twentieth centuries and focuses on the ways that authors engage with science.
+My research is on literature from the mid-nineteenth to mid-twentieth centuries and focuses on the ways that authors engage with science, race, and the environment.
 I also serve as Deputy Director of the Literature and Science Hub Research Centre.

 This project is based on my recently completed doctoral thesis in English at the University of Oxford, where I was Esmond Harmsworth Graduate Scholar at the Rothermere American Institute, as well as doctoral research assistant on the European Research-funded project Diseases of Modern Life.
 Work from the project has been presented most recently at the 19th Annual Shaw Symposium in Niagara-on-the-Lake, Ontario (2022), for which I was awarded the Ronald Bryden Scholarship.

-At Liverpool, I am continuing my interest in cultural encounters and developing projects related to ecological extraction and indigeneity in the literature of the Arctic regions, especially through figures such as Matthew Henson and Jack London; as well as a project with an emphasis on global modernisms which draws on my interest in the literature of other languages (at the moment, I am particularly interested in French and Arabic).
+At Liverpool, I am continuing my interest in cultural encounters and developing projects related to ecological extraction and indigeneity in the literature of the Arctic regions, especially through figures who were fascinated by ideas of the North, including Matthew Henson, William and May Morris, and Elizabeth Robins; as well as a project with an emphasis on global modernisms which draws on my interest in the literature of other languages (at the moment, I am particularly interested in French and Arabic).
 I also work alongside colleagues at other universities in my role as executive committee member at the British Association for Modernist Studies and membership of the British Society for Literature and Science, British Association for American Studies, and International Shaw Society.

 Finally, I am a core member of the digital reading project LitHits, which aims to connect non-specialist readers to works of literature and has been developed alongside Oxford University Innovations.
 You can sign up for our newsletter here.